eveseat-plugins/seat-inventory/documentation/seat-inventory.md

 Opens the deliveries popup.
 Deliveries allow you to add items that don't really exist to the item sources.
 My corporation uses it to mark items that are being produced or shipped to staging as already there, so they disappear from the list of missing items.

 #### Collapse All
-Collapses all open groups
+Collapses all open views

 #### Expand All
-Expands all groups
+Expands all views

 #### Add Stock
 Allows you to add a new stock.
 A stock is a definition of which and how many items should be stored where. seat-inventory then calculates what's missing or shows other statistics.

-#### Add Group
+#### Add View
-Creates a new group.
-Groups allow you to, well, group stocks into packages which are displayed together.
-They can be used to for example have all ships of a doctrine together on one view.
+Creates a new view.
+Views allow you to group stocks into packages which are displayed together.
+They can be used to for example have all ships of a doctrine or staging grouped together.
+A stock can be part of multiple views.

 ### The Location Filter
 When you have a lot of stock in different location, it can be quite troublesome to see which stocks are in which locations.
 When you enter a location in the filter, stock which aren't there will be faded out grey allowing you to focus on the remaining ones at the specified location.